kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 {{< notice note >}}

 The account `project-admin` needs to be created in advance since it is the reviewer of the CI/CD Pipeline.
-See [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project/) for more information.
+See [Create Workspaces, Projects, Users and Roles](../../../quick-start/create-workspace-and-project/) for more information.

 {{</ notice >}}